sifatbinsiraj/CAV-HDV-Lane-Merging/README.md

 ## Citation

-If you use this code, please cite our paper once published.
+This code is part of an ongoing research study.
+If you find this repository useful for your work, please check back later for citation details once the paper is published.
 ---

 ## License